Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 24 June
+I now realise that the likely reason my nonlinear beam-column class was not working as intended is because of errors in how it inherited some functions from the linear base class.
+I must use `virtual` functions in my base class to make sure the subclass functions are called when the base class is the type of the object.
+This is much better explained in [this short video](https://www.youtube.com/watch?v=oIV2KchSyGQ).Likewise, I must use `override` in my subclass function definition to make it absolutely clear that this function overrides a base class function.
+This would make future subclass design much clearer and easier for people who will come after me.
 #### 7 June
 I was working on creating the base class currently called `BeamElement2DTemplate`.
 This class should contain implementations for all members and functions that would be common across ALL beam-column elements.
 It would have virtual versions for functions that would need to be overwritten by each unique beam-column element.
 Remember that it is not a given that each element would have 2 nodes, and not every element would have the same initialisation procedure (linear vs nonlinear).
 #### 6 June